alxndrdiaz/hclust_mix/README.md

 [Conrad Hal Waddington](https://en.wikipedia.org/wiki/C._H._Waddington) in his 1957 book *The strategy of the genes* (London: George Allen & Unwin) proposed a metaphor to explain how a pluripotent cell becomes a differentiated cell.
 In his metaphor the pluripotent cell is like a ball at the top of a hill, while this cell differentiates it moves down through the rugged landscape of the hill until it reaches the bottom, that is a fully differentiated state.
 Genes modify this lanscape to allow only certain paths to exist, in such a way that there is only a limited number of possible outcomes.

 ![Waddington](other_figures/Noble_JExpBio_2015_F2large.jpg)
-Figure X. Waddington Epigenetic Landscape as a metaphor for cell differentiation.
+Figure 7.
+Waddington Epigenetic Landscape as a metaphor for cell differentiation.
 A and B represent different differentiation paths, figure adapted from original Waddington's book from [Noble J. Exp.
 Biol.
 (2015)](https://jeb.biologists.org/content/218/6/816).

 Finally, a very important aspect of this metaphor is that if cells differentiated in this way, most cells would be observed to differentiate in a very deterministic way and this process should be regulated by a very stable expression of lineage-specific genes.
 Some authors have proposed that this might not be the case, at least considering new evidence from single-cell transcriptomes, see for example  multilineage priming effect in frog and fish from [Klein et al. Science (2018)](https://science.sciencemag.org/content/360/6392/eaar5780).
 For a detailed discussion about Waddington's ideas see for example [Huang BioEssays (2011)](https://onlinelibrary.wiley.com/doi/abs/10.1002/bies.201100031) and [Noble J. Exp.
 Biol.
 (2015)](https://jeb.biologists.org/content/218/6/816).